Home Breaking News Wisconsin Legislature Sends New Carjacking Law to Gov. Evers’ Desk

 This comes at a time when Milwaukee Police are reporting a drastic increase in carjackings, from 77 YTD in 2021 to 127 YTD in 2023, a whopping 65% increase.

-Milwaukee police crime statistics as of 4/19/2023.
+Milwaukee Police crime statistics as of 4/19/2023.

 Rep. John Sppiros, R-Marshfield, said current state laws already make carjacking a crime, but there isn’t a carjacking law.